-6.64.1 Applicability to language
+6.63.1 Applicability to language

-[Proposed text from steve]

 Applications in C may contain lock protocol errors such as a missing release of a mutex.
 See TR 24772-1 clause 6.63 for descriptions and mitigations of protocol lock errors.

-[end]

 The C standard does not protocols.
 Although the vulnerability does not apply to the C language[end],

 [we believe that this belongs in 6.63 above]there could exist an application vulnerability if a program uses synchronization mechanisms incorrectly.
 For example: